mothdotmonster/bloggy/markdown/customization.md

++++
+title = "Customization - Bloggy Docs"
++++

 # Customization

 ***

 For basic customization, all you need to do is edit some Markdown using your favorite text editor.

-To customize the index page, edit `index.md`
+To customize the index page, edit `index.md`.

 To add a new post, create a `.md` file in the `markdown` folder.
 It will automatically be added to the listing on the index page.